abbasmashaddy72/jaggannath/README.md

-# Jagganath Project Installation Guide
+# Jaggannath Project Installation Guide

 ## Overview

-Jagganath is a project built with Laravel and Vite, utilizing two separate Tailwind configurations for the backend and frontend.
+Jaggannath is a project built with Laravel and Vite, utilizing two separate Tailwind configurations for the backend and frontend.
 This guide provides instructions for installing and running the project.

 ## Stack